|

 and companies with a long tradition and proven record of

-manufacturing in the country of origin – England, France and
+manufacturing in the country of origin – England, Germany, France and

 Italy, but that's purely a personal view.